mysociety/alaveteli/docs/running/hiding_information.md

 <a href="{{ page.baseurl }}/docs/glossary/#wdtk" class="glossary__link">WhatDoTheyKnow</a>
 in the UK responds to each takedown request in this way:

-* hide the message or request
+* hide the message or request if it's clear the correspondence is clearly inappropriate
-* let the person who requested the takedown know that the information has been hidden pending a decision by your admin team
+* if information has been hidden, let the person who requested the takedown know that the information has been hidden pending a decision by your admin team
-* restore, delete or keep the information hidden, depending on the outcome of the admin decision
+* hide, delete, restore or keep the information hidden, depending on the outcome of the admin decision

 ### Accidental releases of data